learn-co-curriculum/phase-0-final-project/README.md

 When it comes to Git, there is ultimately no rule that says you _must_ do things a certain way.
-However, if there was anything we could impart to you regarding good version control habits, it would be this &mdash; commit code frequently.
+However, if there was anything we could impart to you regarding good version control habits, it would be this — commit code frequently.

 As mentioned, it is a common habit to dive into the code of a project and write as much as you can, for as long as you can.
 However, not only does this increase